Biden honors 'giant of our history' Bob Dole at US Capitol

 House Speaker Nancy Pelosi said Dole was being honored among the “pantheon of patriots” — his casket placed atop the Lincoln catafalque that has been used since 1865.

-Pelosi kissed the hand of Dole's wife, Elizabeth Dole, and his daughter, Robin, who were seated near Biden, before telling those gathered that Dole's “principled leadership” was long respected “on both sides of the aisle, both sides of the Capitol.”
+Pelosi kissed the hand of Dole's wife, Elizabeth Dole, and his daughter, Robin Dole, who were seated near Biden, before telling those gathered that Dole's “principled leadership” was long respected “on both sides of the aisle, both sides of the Capitol.”

 Sen. Mitch McConnell, now the longest-serving Republican Senate leader, said earlier that Dole idolized Eisenhower, calling the former president and general a hero who embodied “the finest qualities of the American people.”